 Together with Children’s Defense Fund-Minnesota (CDF-MN), Hunger-Free Minnesota leads the School Breakfast Initiative that aims to increase statewide participation in the School Breakfast Program by increasing awareness via targeted marketing and supporting schools with incentives and technical support.

 Outreach: Hunger-Free Minnesota partners with CDF-MN to conduct outreach with key stakeholders, such as school administrators, principals, school nutrition directors, and the Minnesota Department of Education.
 Our CDF-MN partners also offer guidance to schools interested in making changes to the ways they serve breakfast.

 Incentives: We enable schools to pursue changes in their breakfast service models, such as via cash incentives through the School Breakfast Challenge, infrastructure grants for equipment/marketing, and best practice case studies.
-To apply for funding or learn more, visit the CDF-MN School Breakfast page.
+To learn more, visit the www.schoolbreakfastinitiative.org.

 Awareness and Research: Promote proven, successful models that increase student access to school breakfast, including Breakfast in the Classroom and Breakfast-on-the-Go.

 Hunger-Free Minnesota is proud to support 120 schools for the 2014-15 School Breakfast Challenge with thanks to the General Mills Foundation, the Cargill Foundation, and the Midwest Dairy Council.

 Click here to read more and see a list of participating schools.

 Research by the University of Minnesota shows that when children routinely eat breakfast at school, they: